 Teacher Education – Certification

 You have the desire to teach.
-And, you’re almost there!
+And, you are almost there!

 The State of Washington requires prospective teachers to go through a certification and endorsement process.

-Certification specifics depend on a number of factors, mostly whether the prospective teacher is either going into elementary or secondary education, as well as whether they are a first-time applicant or experienced professional.
+Certification specifics depend on a number of factors, mostly whether the prospective teacher is wants to pursue either elementary or secondary education, as well as whether they are a first-time applicant or experienced professional.

 The Office of Superintendent of Public Instruction (OSPI) outlines all types of certificates for different situations, but here are the main two we see: